ClusterHQ/flocker/docs/gettingstarted/installation.rst

   ARCH=$(uname -m)
   yum install -y https://kojipkgs.fedoraproject.org//packages/kernel/${KV}/${SV}/${ARCH}/kernel-devel-${UNAME_R}.rpm

+Now install the ``flocker-node`` package.
-To install ``flocker-node`` on Fedora 20 you can install the RPM provided by the ClusterHQ repository:
+To install ``flocker-node`` on Fedora 20 you must install the RPM provided by the ClusterHQ repository.
+You must also install the ZFS package repository.
+The following commands will install the two repositories and the ``flocker-node`` package.
+Paste them into a root console on the target host:

 .. code-block:: sh